 Also, you may contact us via email at email@example.com.

-- Students in grades 9 to 12 are provided transportation if their primary residence is more than 3.2 kilometres from Holy Trinity by direct route, a publicly maintained road or walkway.
+Students in grades 9 to 12 are provided transportation if their primary residence is more than 3.2 kilometers from Holy Trinity by direct route, a publicly maintained road or walkway.

-- Bus stop locations are no more than 1.6 kilometres away from a student's primary residence.
+Bus stop locations are no more than 1.6 kilometers away from a student's primary residence.

 Rules of Conduct on School Buses